NeoMemb/alx-low_level_programming/0x0B-malloc_free/README.md

-0x0B-malloc_free project
-using malloc and free to modify strings and many more
+Dynamic memory allocation and deallocation in C (Malloc and Free)